Alternating Multiple Mixed Values: Regularization, Special Values, Parity and Dimension Conjectures: Regularization for divergent AMMVs and double shuffle relations

 \end{exa}

-We end this section by the following parity theorem of AMMVs of arbitrary depth which follows from the general parity result of Panzer on colored MZVs (see \cite{Panzer2017}). \begin{thm} Suppose $\bfk$ is admissible whose depth $r\ge 2$ and weight $w$ are of different parity.
-Then $M_\bfsi^\bfeps(\bfk)$ can be expressed as a $\Q$-linear combination of alternating multiple $M$-values of lower depths and products of alternating multiple $M$-values whose sum of depths are smaller than $r$. \end{thm}
+We end this section by the following parity theorem of AMMVs of arbitrary depth which confirms one of our previous conjectures (see \cite[Conj.
+5.2]{XuZhao2020b}).
+The key step is the general parity result of Panzer on colored MZVs (see \cite{Panzer2017}).
+For $\sigma,\eps=\pm1$, we define